decert-me/rareskills-solana-course/src/en/chapter_23.md

 **Exercise:** Build a Solana program that splits up the incoming SOL evenly among two recipients.
 You will not be able to accomplish this via function arguments, the accounts need to be in the Context struct.

-## Building a payment splitter: using an arbitrary number of accounts with remaining_accounts.
+## Building a payment splitter: using an arbitrary number of accounts with `remaining_accounts`.

 We can see it would be rather clumsy to have to specify a Context struct like if we wanted to split SOL among several accounts: